AlttiRi/vue-gh-pages-deploy-config/README.md

 repo_name="your-repo-name";   # It's important thing.
 The repo name where to push. owner_name="committer-name";  # It's just displayed commiter name.
 ```

-_Note: `gh-deploy.sh` works only if the remote repo contains any content._

 ---